ome/omero-figure/README.rst

 **Warning**:

-OMERO.figure version 2.x is meant to be installed into OMERO.web **5.2.6 or newer**
+OMERO.figure version 2.x is meant to be installed into OMERO.web **5.2.6 or newer**.
 This is due to Django Framework compatibility and a package re-organization required to distribute the application using Python Package Manager PyPi.

 Enabling PDF generation
 -----------------------

-This following steps need to perform where the OMERO.server is running.
+This following steps need to perform where the OMERO.server is installed.

 * Install `reportlab <https://bitbucket.org/rptlab/reportlab>`_ PDF python package: